Why I'm Uncomfortable With "Neurospicy"

 Growing up Indian, being called spicy never felt like a compliment.

-It wasn’t playful or endearing.
-It was a quiet warning, passed between aunties and uncles, teachers and neighbours, wrapped in a laugh but never quite funny.
+Passed between aunties and uncles, teachers and neighbours, wrapped in a laugh but really, never quite funny, but a joke we were meant to endure nonetheless.

 “She’s such a chilli padi.”
 “Watch out for that one!
 She’s spicy.”

 It meant you weren’t like the others.
-Not quite Australian.
+Not quite Australian, never Australian enough, no matter how hard you tried.
 Immigrant, not expat.

 So I began to sanitise.
 First slowly, then all at once.